amabdallah/WaM-DaM/README.md

 *	Your data is represented in space through nodes (points) and/or links (connections between nodes).
 *	You have one or more data types for your attributes such as binary, numeric parameters, seasonal, parameters, text parameters, file-based, rules, time series,  multi-column arrays **and you want to**

-1. Manage and organize all of your data for different models in a central standarized database
+1. Manage and organize all of your data for different models in a central standardized database
 2. Automate the process to discover and prepare your input data to models, and
 3. Share and publish your data.
 WaM-DaM supports important contextual metadata like sources, methods, and units to help others correctly interpret the meanings of your data.